vnovick/ama/readme.md

 See my [favorite/popular/frequently asked](https://github.com/kentcdodds/ama/issues?utf8=%E2%9C%93&q=label%3A%22favorite%2Fpopular%2Ffrequently%20asked%22%20) questions.

 I get a lot of questions by email.
 This way anyone can read the answer.
+It's often the only way I can justify taking the time to answer.
+Read: ["Hi, thanks for reaching out to me 👋"](https://medium.com/@kentcdodds/hi-thanks-for-reaching-out-to-me-d970e7e6632).

+Subscribe for updates by [watching the repo](https://github.com/kentcdodds/ama/watchers).

 Anything means anything.
 Personal questions.
 Money.
 Life.
 Code.
 Whatever.